EOE: Eve Of Extinction: Agla cannot be damaged unless you use a Legacy weapon of the corresponding color they change into.

 The final boss in Bloodnet repeatedly transforms into various major characters encountered throughout the game, requiring the player to use specific weapons and armor to take advantage of each form's particular weaknesses (for example, deflecting a cyborg's laser shots by wearing a reflector shield, or instantly killing a vampire with a consecrated blade).

 Shin Megami Tensei games tend to have at least one boss like this in each game, but the requirements for each one are not necessarily as specific as many other examples.
 For example, in Digital Devil Saga, the final boss of the game requires you to smash orbs floating around it to destroy the boss.
 These orbs are each resistant to different elements, and the boss acquires said resistances from any orbs that are still standing.
 You don't need EVERY spell in the game, but you do need a good variety.
-The most common version of this in the series is a Sequence Boss, where the boss has a set pattern of abilities, and you must plan for all of them.
+The most common version of this in the series is a Sequential Boss, where the boss has a set pattern of abilities, and you must plan for all of them.
 In true That One Boss fashion, some of these bosses require to you get hit at times to avoid enraging them, like Trumpeter in Shin Megami Tensei III: Nocturne.

 And beyond Nyx, there is the secret boss, Elizabeth, whom you have to fight with only your main character, and who, like you, can change Personas, thus switching her weaknesses and defenses.
 You better know the traits of each of her Personas, and you better learn the partner of her fight and be equipped with a good variety of Personas yourself if you expect to win.